 Kraków is a vibrant and fun city in Poland's south, and the most popular tourist destination in the country, given its proximity to the Museum at Auschwitz-Birkenau.
 With just 24 hours in the city to check off as many things as possible off my list, we could have easily spent much more time exploring this great place.

-There's plenty to do and a lively atmosphere to be felt - while it's quite touristy, it offers a varied history, tons of yummy local (and vegan!) food to try, beautiful architecture, and is home to Wawel Castle and Cathedral, considered Poland's most important building, which just so happens to be the world's first UNESCO World Heritage Site.
+There's plenty to do and a lively atmosphere to be felt - while it's quite touristy, it offers a varied history, tons of yummy local (and vegan!) food to try, beautiful architecture, and is home to Wawel Castle and Cathedral, considered Poland's most important building, which just so happens to be one of the world's first UNESCO World Heritage Sites.

 We arrived in Kraków from Wrocław, a 2.5 hour train ride south.
 To continue the sagas of complications on this trip, our AirBnB host called us to let us know that he would be arriving late and wouldn't have time to clean up after the previous guests before we arrived.
 It seems that every AirBnB in Poland is causing us some issue or another!
 Luckily, the location of our AirBnB was absolutely fabulous, so we had lots of late night café options around us to take advantage of - check out my recommendations at the bottom of this post.